 C. Consultant's representations and warranties in paragraphs A and B of this Clause are material representations of fact upon which the Procuring Agency relied when this Agreement was entered into by the parties.
 Consultant shall provide immediate written notice to the Procuring Agency if, at any time during the term of this Agreement, Consultant learns that Consultant's representations and warranties in paragraphs A and B of this Clause were erroneous on the effective date of this Agreement or have become erroneous by reason of new or changed circumstances.
 If it is later determined that Consultant's representations and Warranties in paragraphs A and B of this Agreement or have become erroneous by reason of new or changed circumstances.
-If it is later determined that Consultant's representations and Warranties in paragraphs A and B of this Clause were erroneous on the effective date of the Agreement of new or changed circumstances, in addition to other remedies available to the Procuring Agency and notwithstanding anything in the Agreement to the contrary, the Procuring Agency may immediately terminate the Agreement.
+If it is later determined that Consultant's representations and warranties in paragraphs A and B of this Clause were erroneous on the effective date of this Agreement or have become erroneous on the effective date of this Clause were erroneous on the effective date of this Clause were erroneous on the effective date of this Agreement or have become erroneous by reason of new or changed circumstances, in addition to other remedies available to the Procuring Agency and notwithstanding anything in the Agreement to the contrary, the Procuring Agency may immediately terminate the Agreement.